hiro2233/nuttx/nuttx/configs/sam3u-ek/README.txt

     CONFIG_ARMV7M_TOOLCHAIN_GNU_EABIL=y      : Generic GCC ARM EABI toolchain for Linux CONFIG_ARMV7M_TOOLCHAIN_GNU_EABIW=y      : Generic GCC ARM EABI toolchain for Windows

-  If you are not using CONFIG_ARMV7M_TOOLCHAIN_BUILDROOT, then you may also have to modify the PATH in the setenv.h file if your make cannot find the tools.
+  You may also have to modify the PATH in the setenv.h file if your make cannot find the tools.

   NOTE about Windows native toolchains
   ------------------------------------